Manufacturing Training System: how to transform training

 • Line managers.

-• Monitor the effectiveness of training.
+• Monitoring the effectiveness of training.

-• Promote continuous improvement in processes.
+• Promoting continuous improvement in processes.

-• Guarantee the implementation of operational standards.
+• Ensuring the application of operational standards.

 • Learn: theoretical acquisition of knowledge.